 Safety in and around the water

 Some dogs love to swim, others not so much.
 If you’re dog is new to the beach introduce them slowly to the water in a quiet area like an inlet.
 Think about packing a doggy life jacket if you’re going to go out on a boat or if you dog likes to swim deep.
+Choose a good dog life jacket that fits your pet well.
 Also it is good to be aware of rip currents that might be too strong.
 Even if your dog likes to stay at the surf, be extra careful around piers and shallow water where a lot of shells have washed up.
 Old fishing hooks and broken shells can easily cut their paws.

 Pack plenty of provisions like shade, water and leashes